kobihanoch/Strong-Together-App/README.md

 - **Custom workout plans** – Create workout plans containing configurable splits (e.g. push/pull/legs) and assign exercises to each split.
 Each user can design their own routines.
 (AI integration in next update).
-- **Notifications** – Get a daily push notification
+- **Notifications** – Get a daily push notification.
 - **Exercise tracking** – Log sets, repetitions and weight for each exercise.
 Tracking records are stored with a reference to the underlying split so you can review progress over time.
 - **In‑app messaging** – Receive system messages at first login and after each successful workout.
-- **Authentication & roles** – Sign up and log in securely, used access and refresh tokens.
+- **Authentication & roles** – Sign up and log in securely, using access and refresh tokens.
 User accounts include profile information and optional push tokens for notifications.
 - **Smart performance** – Heavy screens use `useMemo`, `useCallback` and context providers to avoid unnecessary re‑renders.